Last Updated on July 2, 2026 by Daniel Globe

 Temperature Fluctuations and Preparation

 Temperature fluctuations are significant between day and night throughout the year due to the desert environment.
 Visitors should be prepared for these variations by dressing in layers that can be adjusted according to changing conditions.
-The dry air can also lead to dehydration; therefore, carrying sufficient water is crucial regardless of the season.
+The dry air can also lead to dehydration, so carrying sufficient water is crucial regardless of the season.

 Wind Patterns and Their Impact

-Wind patterns can influence temperature perception; even mild days can feel cooler when exposed to strong winds typical in winter months.
+Wind patterns can influence temperature perception; even mild days can feel cooler when exposed to the strong winds typical of winter months.
 Overall, being aware of these climatic factors will enhance visitors’ experiences while exploring this remarkable region.

 Best Activities and Events during Each Season